-RESIDENCE OR ALLEGED MALTREATMENT IS OUT-OF-STATE

-- When the report indicates that the case participants (child, parents/caretakers) residence is in North Carolina, but the location of the alleged maltreatment occurred out-of-state, the county of residence must conduct the CPS Assessment. - If maltreatment is alleged to have occurred to a North Carolina child while out-of-state by an individual who is not a resident of North Carolina, the county child welfare services agency that received the report must refer it to the state where the alleged maltreatment occurred.
-If there are concerns regarding the decision making of the parents or caretakers with whom the child resides in North Carolina, then the child welfare agency must accept the report and conduct the CPS Assessment.
+Drotocol What you must do Cuidence Heuryeu should de it Protocol - What you must do Guidance - How you should do it RESIDENCE OR ALLEGED MALTREATMENT IS OUT-OF-STATE When the report indicates that the case participants (child, parents/caretakers) residence is in North Carelina, but the leastion of the alleged maltreatment assured If the state where the child resides does not provide residence is in North Carolina, but the location of the alleged maltreatment occurred out-of-state, the county of residence must conduct the CPS Assessment.
+If maltreatment is alleged to have occurred to a North Carolina child while out-of-state by an individual who is not a resident of North Carolina, the county child welfare services agency that received the report must refer it to the state where the alleged maltreatment occurred.
+If there are concerns regarding the decision making of the parents or caretakers with whom the child resides in North Carolina, then the assistance (resulting in child being unable to be interviewed), and the North Carolina child welfare agency makes diligent efforts to conduct the assessment without success, then the case may be closed as unable to locate. of the parents of caretakers with whom the child resides in North Carolina, then the child welfare agency must accept the report and conduct the CPS Assessment.
 Timeframes for responding to reports of abuse, neglect, and/or dependency begin at the time the reporter contacts the county child welfare services agency regardless of any jurisdictional barriers.
-Refer to the "Diligent Efforts" section of Cross Function Topics in the MC Child Welfare manual. - If a report alleges that a North Carolina child was subject to maltreatment in North Carolina by a parent or caretaker who is not a North Carolina resident, the North Carolina county child welfare services agency of residence must conduct the CPS Assessment with the other state's assistance. - When the report indicates that the residence of both the child and the parents or caretakers is out-of-state and the location of the alleged maltreatment occurred in North Carolina with a different parent or caretaker than with whom the child resides, but the child is no longer in North Carolina, the North Carolina child welfare agency shall conduct the CPS Assessment with the assistance of the state where the child resides.
-However, - When the report indicates that the residence of the child and the parents or caretakers is out-of-state and the location of the alleged maltreatment occurred in North Carolina yet the child and parents or caretakers are no longer in North Carolina and there are no plans for them to return to the
+Refer to the "Diligent Efforts" section of Cross Function Topics in the NC Child Welfare manual.
+If a report alleges that a North Carolina child was subject to maltreatment in North Carolina by a parent or caretaker who is not a North Carolina resident, the North Carolina county child welfare services agency of residence must conduct the CPS Assessment with the other state's assistance.
+If a report is received on a child that resides in another state but 'found' in the county and the Intake decision was to not accept the report for CPS Assessment, the other state should be notified of the report and the county's screening decision.
+This gives the resident state information for when the child returns and allows for screening based on their statue.
+When the report indicates that the residence of both the child and the parents or caretakers is out-of-state and the location of the alleged maltreatment occurred in North Carolina with a different parent or caretaker than with whom the child resides, but the child is no longer in North Carolina, the North Carolina child welfare agency shall conduct the CPS Assessment with the assistance of the state where the child resides.
+However, When the report indicates that the residence of the child and the parents or caretakers is out-of-state and the location of the alleged maltreatment occurred in North Carolina the North Carolina child welfare agency shall conduct the CPS Assessment with the assistance of the state where the child resides.
+However, When the report indicates that the residence of the child and the parents or caretakers is out-of-state and the location of the alleged maltreatment occurred in North Carolina yet the child and parents or caretakers are no longer in North Carolina and there are no plans for them to return to the In some circumstances, the other state when contacted may not accept the county's report because the maltreatment occurred in North Carolina, even though the child is a resident of their state and is in that state now.